 There are numerous types of roofing available, including metal roofing.
-Metal is known for its affordability and versatility as a roofing material.
+Metal is durable and long lasting as there is as a roofing material.
 Even within the category of metal roofing, there are numerous types of roofs.
-The most common division is screw down roofing vs standing seams.
+The most common division is screw down roofing vs standing seam.
 Take a closer look at each to better understand the difference.

 Standing-seam metal roofing relies on vertical panels that have dual seams to connect every panel.
-This type of metal roofing has a very striking appearance thanks to its shadow lines that you can see running from the eaves to the edges.
-It is also durable and strong.
-Originally, standing-seam roofing was primarily used on structures where the roof had several levels.
-Eventually, however, its popularity spread to other applications as well thanks to high-performance, durability, and minimal maintenance.
+This type of roofing has a very striking appearance thanks to its shadow lines that you can see running from the eaves to the edges.
+It is also very durable and strong when 24 gauge is used like we do.
+We install standing seam metal roofing all over Austin and the Hill Country.
+It is popular due to its high-performance, durability, and minimal maintenance.

 Given its nature, screw-down metal roofing is cheaper than that with a standing seam.
 It is also quicker to apply, saving you on labor costs.
-The disadvantages arise in terms of maintenance as this type of metal roofing is more likely to experience problems due to age.
-It is also much more likely for the screws to be negatively affected by factors like weather since they are exposed.
+The disadvantages arise in terms of maintenance as this type of roofing is more likely to experience problems due to age.
+Screws are exposed which makes it more likely that a leak will occur in the future.
 The potential for neoprene washers to fall out or fasteners to get rusty increases the chances of leak.
 Additionally, the fasteners tend to back out eventually since the metal will expand and contract as temperatures fluctuate.

-There are numerous other advantages to screw-down metal roofs, including the fact that this is still more common, making it easier to find a contractor with the tools and skills to install it.
+There are numerous other advantages to screw-down metal roofs, including the fact that it is more common, making it easier to find a contractor with the skills to install it.
 Installation is also nice and easy since there is no need to seam two panels together.
-Going back to the more affordable pricing of screw-down metal roofs, this comes from the use of wider panels, thinner gauge panels, and fewer accessories to purchase.
+As far as screw-down metal roofs, this comes from the use of wider panels, thinner gauge panels, and fewer accessories to purchase.

 As mentioned, standing-seam metal roofs tend to have great performance, requiring minimal maintenance, and lasting a long time.
-These roofs tend to last between 30 and 50 years.
-One of the biggest advantages of standing seams over screw downs is that there are not any exposed fasteners.
-Instead, the screws get hidden underneath the roof panels, eliminating both functional and aesthetic drawbacks.
+These roofs tend to last between 30 and 50 years in Austin.
+Standing seam metal roofs are superior over screw downs because there are no exposed fasteners.
+Screws are then installed underneath the roof panels, eliminating functional and aesthetic drawbacks.

-Additionally, standing seams are very easy to install.
-In some cases, standing-seam roofs can be installed right over the current roof saving a great deal of time and reducing the waste produced by your roofing project.
-We usually recommend complete tear off of the existing roof before installing a new metal roof however.
-Standing-seam roofs also do even better than other types of metal roofs when it comes to reflecting heat.
+Additionally, standing seam roofs are very easy to install.
+They can be installed on batten strips or attached directly to the sheathing.
+We recommend complete tear off of the existing roof down to the deck before installing a new metal roof however.
+Standing-seam also does even better than other types of roofs when it comes to reflecting heat.
 That results in a greener home that requires less electricity to stay cool.
 This is very beneficial in the Central Texas area.

-Our team at Transcendent Roofing Company can answer any questions you have about metal roofing and install your new roof for you with a 40 year material and a 10 year workmanship warranty.
+Our team can answer any questions you have about roofing and install your new roof for you with a 40 year material and a 10 year workmanship warranty.